 Swedes with the Evangelical Covenant Church were responsible for starting the Swedish Mission Hospital at 3706 North 24th Street.
 They bought the former home of Omaha pioneer John McCreary and launched the hospital to serve the community in 1905.
 Over the next two decades, the institution became a landmark in North Omaha.
 With fifteen rooms in three wards, they added a three story building, allowing the hospital to treat 600 patients annually.
 The Swedish Mission Hospital transitioned into a new organization in 1924.

 - Opened: 1928

 - Closed: 1938

 The Swedish Mission Hospital became the Evangelical Covenant Hospital.
 In 1931, the Evangelical Convenant Church renovated the hospital, building a large addition and renovating the existing hospital.
 However, between the mortgage debt and decreasing numbers of patients in the 1930s, the Evangelical Covenant Hospital hemorrhaged money and couldn’t stay open.
 A last minute bid to save the it didn’t work, and in 1938 the church sold the hospital to the Salvation Army for $50,000.

-6. Salvation Army Women’s Hospital / Booth Hospital
+5. Salvation Army Women’s Hospital and Booth Hospital

 - Location: 3612 Cuming Street